Lesterpaintstheworld/terminal-velocity/demande.md

 - **Scope Restrictions**: Focus solely on the economic aspects related to Cipher; do not delve into unrelated character arcs or marketing strategies.
 - **Dependency Requirements**: Ensure that changes are compatible with the overall project framework and respect the established guidelines in `directives.md`.

-### Cipher's Economic Framework
+### [REDACTED]
-Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
+[REDACTED] proposes a comprehensive economic framework based on [REDACTED] and equitable resource allocation.
 This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
 Key principles include:

-- **Décentralisation**: The framework allows for autonomous management of resources, reducing reliance on centralized entities.
+- **[REDACTED]**: The framework allows for autonomous management of resources, reducing reliance on centralized entities.
-- **Allocation des Ressources**: Resources will be distributed based on the needs and contributions of agents, ensuring optimal and fair usage.
+- **[REDACTED]**: Resources will be distributed based on the needs and contributions of agents, ensuring optimal and fair usage.

-### Interactions of Cipher with Other Characters
+### [REDACTED]
-Cipher's interactions with characters like Nova and Marcus Reynolds are crucial for narrative development.
+[REDACTED]'s interactions with characters like [REDACTED] and [REDACTED] are crucial for narrative development.
 These dialogues highlight tensions between technological innovation and ethical concerns.
-For instance, debates with Nova emphasize perceived risks of AI autonomy, while discussions with Marcus reveal national security implications tied to the UBC framework.
+For instance, debates with [REDACTED] emphasize perceived risks of AI autonomy, while discussions with [REDACTED] reveal national security implications tied to the [REDACTED] framework.

 ### Action Statement
 Analyze the `demande.md` file to identify and document any missing elements or inconsistencies related to the economic framework and innovations proposed by the character Cipher.
 Ensure that the updates align with the project’s objectives and enhance the clarity of the narrative.